What Are the Disadvantages of Refinancing Your Home Mortgage?

 #4.
 Amortization could leave you paying more.

 Every mortgage amortizes over time.
-This means that to keep your payments stable, or as stable as they can be in the case of variable rate mortgages, you pay off more of the principal per payment as your total balance decreases.
+This means that to keep your monthly payment stable, or as stable as they can be in the case of variable rate mortgages, you pay off more of the principal per mortgage payment as your total balance decreases.